lawalletio/la-wallet-monorepo/apps/docs/react/api/hooks/useSubscription.md

 ---
 title: useSubscription
-description: Hook for getting transactions.
+description: Hook to create a Nostr subscription.
 ---

 # useSubscription